16 years at Gartner, 37 years industry experience

 Prior to joining Gartner from Burton Group, Mr. Roth was a portal and web architecture industry analyst at META Group.
-He also spent seven years in the financial services industry as a coder and manager and five years as co-founder or a software gaming company.
+He also spent seven years in the financial services industry as a coder and manager and five years at a software gaming company he co-founded.

 - Burton Group, Vice President and Service Director, 5 years

 - Meta Group, Research Vice President, 7 years

 - M.B.A., Economics and Marketing, University of Chicago

 - His blog was listed as a Top 100 Analyst Blog by Technobabble.

 - Mr. Roth was rated as a Top 10 expert in portals and web services by an independent analyst-rating firm.

 20 September 2022General Manager Outlook: Software Spending, 2H22

 06 September 2022Market Share Analysis: Enterprise Software, Worldwide, 2021

 09 August 2022Assess User Technology Adoption Readiness to Increase Digital Dexterity